Kemp P. Battle

 Kemp Plummer Battle (December 19, 1831 – February 4, 1919) was an American lawyer, railroad president, university president, educator, and historian.
 He served as North Carolina State Treasurer and as president of the University of North Carolina in the nineteenth century.

+Biography

 Early years

-Battle spent his early childhood in Louisburg, North Carolina, where his father William Horn Battle practiced law and was active in politics.
+Battle was born on December 19, 1831, the son of William Horn Battle and Lucy Martin Plummer Battle.
+Battle spent his early childhood in Louisburg, North Carolina, where his father practiced law and was active in politics.
 His grandfather was "the honest lawyer" Kemp Plummer.

-University of North Carolina
+Education

-He graduated from the University of North Carolina at Chapel Hill in 1849 as the valedictorian of his class.
+He enrolled in the University of North Carolina at Chapel Hill in 1845 and graduated in 1849 as the valedictorian of his class.
 He was also a member of the Dialectic Society while attending UNC.
 During the next five years he worked at the university, as tutor of Latin and then as tutor of mathematics, while studying law under the tutelage of his father.
+He was admitted to the bar in 1854.

 Law practice

 He was admitted to the bar in 1854 and began a practice in Raleigh.
 In 1857, he was named a director of the rechartered Bank of North Carolina.